Brass, Nigeria: Economy of Brass

-Brass has enormous deposits of crude oil and natural gas and because of the rich natural resources has the presence of several national and international oil mining companies.
+Brass has enormous deposits of crude oil and natural gas and because of the rich natural resourceshas the presence of several national and international oil mining companies.
 The activities of these oil mining companies has contributed most of the economic development of the Brass area.

 The Brass people are also known as farmers as farming is also an important economic activity with crops such as oil palm, plantain, and sugarcane grown in the Brass area.
 Another economic activities of the Brass people to sustain livelihood are Fishing and the making of fishing nets, construction of canoes also is another key economic features of the Brass area.

 Climate

 The climate of Brass is tropical monsoon (classification: Am).
 The district experiences a yearly temperature of 29.05 °C (84.29 °F), which is -0.41% colder than the average for Nigeria.
-About 244.95 millimeters (9.64 inches) of precipitation and 300.37 wet days (82.29% of the time) are experienced annually in Brass.
+About 244.95 millimetres (9.64 inches) of precipitation and 300.37 wet days (82.29% of the time) are experienced annually in Brass.